Birotron: Production

 Biro first started designing a tape-replay instrument in 1974 after hearing Wakeman play the Mellotron on Tales from Topographic Oceans by Yes.
 He used the keyboard from an old piano and parts from a local hardware store, plus a set of automotive eight-track decks from a junkyard.
 Biro built the prototype in his father's garage with "no plans, no drawings. nothing.
 All I remember is that absolutely no one thought it could work".
 Despite several faults, Biro persuaded Wakeman to financially invest in the instrument after meeting him backstage at a concert later that year.
 As part of the deal, Wakeman retained full rights with an offer of compensation to Biro should the instrument become successful.
 Development progressed in 1975, when Wakeman had Biro produce a working model with help from his technicians at his factory and rehearsal facility in High Wycombe, England.

 The Birotron was announced in September 1975 and marketed by Complex 7, a group of companies that Wakeman directed to help build and market the instrument.
 Advance orders came from John Lennon, Paul McCartney, Keith Emerson, John Paul Jones and Elton John.
 Wakeman used the instrument on his solo album Criminal Record and on Yes's Tormato.

 In late 1978, Wakeman said that between 30 and 35 unfinished models had been built, and the instrument performed to his satisfaction in a studio setting, but problems arose when it was used on tour with Yes a year prior.
 Its precise voltage requirements made it unsuitable for use in countries outside the UK, and a decision had yet to be made to either produce several models to work on different voltages, or add a built-in transformer.
 Wakeman said a key problem was that the instrument had "teething problems" that did not bother him, but would be unacceptable to the general public.
 A further problem was the increasing popularity of string synthesizers, which could reproduce a similar sound without any mechanical issues.
 Ultimately, few models were manufactured and the instrument never entered regular production.
 Wakeman later said he lost around £50,000 in the investment.

-The only musicians other than Wakeman to have bought a Birotron are Tangerine Dream (who bought two), Klaus Schulze and Tom Rhea.
+The only musicians other than Wakeman to have received a Birotron are Tangerine Dream (who bought two), Klaus Schulze and Tom Rhea.
 As of 2019, only two working models are known to exist.